mcabane/CSU-Senior-Project/README.md

 ## Compile/Deploy

-The application will be delopyed to a hosting website, Fly.io.
+The application will be deployed to a hosting website, Fly.io.

 ## Usage
 (To be completed later.)